 You should apply as an international student if you need a visa in order to study or live in the United States.
 If you are a US citizen, dual US citizen, or permanent resident of the US, you are not considered an international applicant.

 International students may apply online, download a paper application form, or use the Common Application.
 Students whose native language is not English must submit results of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or PTE Academic examination.
 RIT offers a comprehensive English Language Center should you need English Language study before you begin your academic studies.

-Applications are reviewed on a "rolling" basis, with admissions notification four to six weeks after all materials are received by RIT.
-However, the priority application date for fall term is January 15.
-International applicants who are deaf should check the appropriate box in the Applicant Status section of the application and submit an audiological record in order to qualify for educational access and support services provided through NTID.
+First year applicants are reviewed on a block review basis with an option to apply through an Early Decision I, Early Decision II, or Regular Decision plan.
+The application deadlines for these plans are November 1, January 1, and January 15, respectively.
+Transfer applicants are considered on a rolling basis.
+International applicants who are Deaf or Hard of Hearing should check the appropriate box in the Applicant Status section of the application and submit an audiological record in order to qualify for educational access and support services provided through NTID.